The Kashmir Conflict-

 It is the Treaty of Amritsar that

-turned the history of J&K possibly back on it’s own course.
+turned the history of J&K possibly back on its own course.
 Though, the

 democracy at that time.
 The autocratic rules of engagement and Empire’s